lcreid/jade-site/_knowledgebase/effective-ssh.md

 This will create files called `~/.ssh/id_ed25519` and `~/.ssh/id_ed25519.pub`. `~/.ssh/id_ed25519.pub` is the public key.

-At this point it's worth checking the premissions on the files you just created:
+At this point it's worth checking the permissions on the files you just created:

 ```bash
 ls -ld .ssh # =>